bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Images

-If your product has variants, use [Get variant images](/...) instead.
+If you would like images of product variants, see [Get variant images](/...).

 <!--
 type: tab